-"(2) pursue alternate modes of delivery that make Government information and services more accessible to individuals who do not own computers or lack access to the Internet.
+"(2) pursue alternate modes of delivery that make Government information and services more accessible to individuals who do not own computers or lack access to the Internet. "(d) ACCESSIBILITY TO PEOPLE WITH DISABILITIES.-All

-- "(d) Accessibility to People With Disabilities.-All actions taken by Federal departments and agencies under this Act [see Tables for classification] shall be in compliance with section 508 of the Rehabilitation Act of 1973 (29 U.S.C.
-794d). - "(e) SPONSORED ACTIVITIES.-Agencies shall sponsor activities that use information technology to engage the public in the development and implementation of policies and programs. - '(f) CHIEF INFORMATION OFFICERS.-The Chief Information Officer of each of the agencies designated under chapter 36 of title 44, United States Code (as added by this Act) shall be responsible for- - (1) participating in the functions of the Chief Information Officers Council; and - '(2) monitoring the implementation, within their respective agencies, of information technology standards promulgated by the Secretary of Commerce, including common standards for interconnectivity and interoperability, categorization of Federal Government electronic information, and computer system efficiency and security. - "(g) E-GOVERNMENT STATUS REPORT.- "(1) IN GENERAL.-Each agency shall compile and submit to the Director an annual E-Government Status Report on- - "(A) the status of the implementation by the agency of electronic government initiatives; - '(B) compliance by the agency with this Act [see Tables for classification]; and - '(C) how electronic Government initiatives of the agency improve performance in delivering programs to constituencies. - '(2) SUBMISSION.-Each agency shall submit an annual report under this subsection- - "(A) to the Director at such time and in such manner as the Director requires: - "(B) consistent with related reporting requirements; and - "(C) which addresses any section in this title relevant to that agency. - "(h) USE OF TECHNOLOGY.-Nothing in this Act [see Tables for classification] supersedes the responsibility of an agency to use or manage information technology to deliver Government information and services that fulfill the statutory mission and programs of the agen- - "(i) NATIONAL SECURITY SYSTEMS.- - "(1) INAPPLICABILITY.-Except as provided under paragraph (2), this title does not apply to national security systems as defined in section 11103 of title 40, United States Code. - "(2) APPLICABILITY.-This section, section 203, and section 214 do apply to national security systems to the extent practicable and consistent with law. - "SEC.
-203. COMPATIBILITY OF EXECUTIVE AGENCY METHODS FOR USE AND ACCEPTANCE OF ELECTRONIC SIGNATURES. - (a) PURPOSE.-The purpose of this section is to achieve interoperable implementation of electronic signatures for appropriately secure electronic transactions with Government. - (b) ELECTRONIC SIGNATURES.-In order to fulfill the objectives of the Government Paperwork Elimination Act (Public Law 105-277; 112 Stat.
+"(d) ACCESSIBILITY TO PEOPLE WITH DISABILITIES.-All actions taken by Federal departments and agencies under this Act [see Tables for classification] shall be in compliance with section 508 of the Rehabilitation Act of 1973 (29 U.S.C.
+794d).

+"(e) SPONSORED ACTIVITIES.-Agencies shall sponsor activities that use information technology to engage the public in the development and implementation of policies and programs.

+"(f) CHIEF INFORMATION OFFICERS.-The Chief Information Officer of each of the agencies designated under chapter 36 of title 44, United States Code (as added by this Act) shall be responsible for-

+"(1) participating in the functions of the Chief Information Officers Council; and "(2) monitoring the implementation, within their

+"(2) monitoring the implementation, within their respective agencies, of information technology standards promulgated by the Secretary of Commerce, including common standards for interconnectivity and interoperability, categorization of Federal Government electronic information, and computer system efficiency and security.

+(g) E-GOVERNMENT STATUS REPORT.-

+"(1) IN GENERAL.-Each agency shall compile and submit to the Director an annual E-Government Status Report on-

+"(A) the status of the implementation by the agency of electronic government initiatives;

+"(B) compliance by the agency with this Act [see Tables for classification]; and

+"(C) how electronic Government initiatives of the agency improve performance in delivering programs to constituencies.

+"(2) SUBMISSION.-Each agency shall submit an annual report under this subsection-

+"(A) to the Director at such time and in such manner as the Director requires;

+"(B) consistent with related reporting requirements; and

+"(C) which addresses any section in this title relevant to that agency. "(h) USE OF TECHNOLOGY.-Nothing in this Act [see cy. "(i) NATIONAL SECURITY SYSTEMS.- Except a

+"(h) USE OF TECHNOLOGY.-Nothing in this Act [see Tables for classification] supersedes the responsibility of an agency to use or manage information technology to deliver Government information and services that fulfill the statutory mission and programs of the agency

+"(1) INAPPLICABILITY.-Except as provided under paragraph (2), this title does not apply to national security systems as defined in section 11103 of title 40, United States Code.

+"(2) APPLICABILITY.-This section, section 203, and section 214 do apply to national security systems to the extent practicable and consistent with law.

+"SEC.
+203. COMPATIBILITY OF EXECUTIVE AGENCY METHODS FOR USE AND ACCEPTANCE OF ELECTRONIC SIGNATURES.

+"(a) PURPOSE.-The purpose of this section is to achieve interoperable implementation of electronic signatures for appropriately secure electronic transactions with Government.

+"(b) ELECTRONIC SIGNATURES.-In order to fulfill the objectives of the Government Paperwork Elimination Act (Public Law 105-277; 112 Stat.
 2681-749 through 2681-751) [44 U.S.C.
-3504 note], each Executive agency (as defined under section 105 of title 5, United States Code) shall ensure that its methods for use and acceptance of electronic signatures are compatible with the relevant policies and procedures issued by the Director. - (c) AUTHORITY FOR ELECTRONIC SIGNATURES.-The Administrator of General Services shall support the Director by establishing a framework to allow efficient interoperability among Executive agencies when using electronic signatures, including processing of digital - signatures. "(d) AUTHORIZATION OF APPROPRIATIONS.-There are authorized to be appropriated to the General Services
+3504 note], each Executive agency (as defined under section 105 of title 5, United States Code) shall ensure that its methods for use and acceptance of electronic signatures are compatible with the relevant policies and procedures issued by the Director.

+"(c) AUTHORITY FOR ELECTRONIC SIGNATURES.-The Administrator of General Services shall support the Director by establishing a framework to allow efficient interoperability among Executive agencies when using electronic signatures, including processing of digital signatures.